CozyHome/cozyhome-distance-gjk-js/README.md

 // REQUIRED DEPENDENCIES FOR DGJK:
 // l2w() and l2w_iv() are REQUIRED for DGJK to function.
 These must
 // be part of your input polygons in order for DGJK to work!
+// check dgjk.js for implementation details you'll need to consider when attempting to use this algorithm.
 	gon.l2w =()=> { return gon.mat.get(); }				// local to world matrix accessor
 	gon.l2w_iv=()=> { return mInverse(gon.l2w()); }	            // world to local matrix accessor
 	gon.pts =()=> { return gon.hull; }				// point set accessor